 The Most Popular Kennings for Loki God

-Some were already mentioned, but there is a deeper meaning to the kennings that are used in relation to Loki.
-Also, there are a couple of others that should be mentioned than just the ones above.
+There is a deeper meaning to the kennings that are used in relation to Loki.

 The second name that is often used in relation to Loki is Sly One.
 He is sneaky and clever, always devising new ways to disrupt the status quo.
 Or, just to save himself.
 He went way too far too often, so he had to act like a sly fox sometimes to make things right or run away.